crGowen/SimpleTemplates/CPP/DLL/README.md

 Finally, go to Linker->Input->Additional Dependencies and add the name of the file containing your library together with its extension (e.g. example_library.lib).

+# IMPLICIT DYNAMIC LINKING

+Exactly the same as for static libraries but with ONE EXTRA STEP:

+Add a resource/reference to the .dll file (also tick 'make local copy' if appropriate).

 # DYNAMIC LINKING:

 No including, load using LoadLibrary function with a relative filepath to the .dll file, and use the (slightly more unwieldy) explicit linking method.
-There is implicit dynamic linking too, where a .lib file is used to show declarations for a .dll, enabling it to be used more like a static library, however this will load all functions at runtime.

-For performance it's better to just use explicit linking, it really isn't that much harder just to use interop-boundary safe variables and load functions with GetProcAddress.
+Remember to use interop-boundary safe variables if needed, and load functions with GetProcAddress.